Medires Publishers - Article

 Conclusion

-In this study, most honey samples fulfilled the quality standards established by national and international regulations, except some processed honey.
+In this study, most honey samples fulfilled the quality stan- dards established by national and international regulations, except some processed honey.
 Comb honey showed better physicochemical and antioxidant properties.
 The correlation of moisture with sucrose and diastase with sucrose are a good mark for quality control.
-Moreover, comb honey samples have good sensory profiles, having a light brown to dark brown color; floral fruits; and a fresh and sweet taste.
+Moreover, comb honey sam- ples have good sensory profiles, having a light brown to dark brown color; floral fruits; and a fresh and sweet taste.
 Like elsewhere, the natural quality of honey is affected by post-harvest handling and processing.

 Acknowledgement

 We would like to sincerely thank the Department of Food Science and Applied Nutrition of AASTU and Ethiopian Meat and Dairy Industry Development (EMDID).
 Additionally, Mr. Demelash Hailu and Asaminaw Shewangizaw deserve particular thanks.
 Asnake Bekele is also acknowledged for making the map.
-A kind provision of Phadebas tablet from Phadebas-AB Sweden for enzyme analysis is also highly acknowledged.
+A kind provision of Phadebas tablets from Phadebas-AB Sweden for enzyme analysis is also highly acknowledged.

 Declarations

-The work described has not been published before, it is not under consideration for publication elsewhere, and the submission to the Journal of Food Measurement and Characterization has been approved by all authors as well as the responsible authorities.
-If accepted, it will not be published elsewhere in the same form, in English or in any other language, including electronically without the written consent of the copyright holder, and the Journal of Food Measurement and Characterization will not be held legally responsible should there be any claims for compensation or dispute on authorship.
+The work described has not been published before, it is not under consideration for publication elsewhere, and the submission to the Journal of Food Measurement and Characterizationhas been approved by all authors as well as the responsible authorities.
+If accepted, it will not be published elsewhere in the same form, in English or in any other language, including electronically, without the written consent of the copyright holder, and the Journal of Food Measurement and Characterization will not be held legally responsible should there be any claims for compensation or dispute on authorship.

 Conflict of interest

 The authors declare that they have no known competing financial interests or personal relationships that could have appeared to influence the work reported in this paper.
+Availability of data and material The authors declare that data supporting the findings of this study are available within the article [and its supplementary information files].

 Authors Contribution